 - "An atheist is someone who is free from religious oppression and bigotry."

-- "An atheist is someone who is a free-thinker, free from religion and its ideas."
+- "An atheist is someone who is a free-thinker--free from religion and its ideas."

-There are two main categories of atheists: strong and weak, with variations in between.
+There are two main categories of atheists: strong and weak with variations in between.
 Strong atheists actively believe and state that no God exists.
 They expressly denounce the Christian God along with any other god.
 Strong atheists are usually more aggressive in their conversations with theists and try to shoot holes in theistic beliefs.
-They like to use logic and anti-biblical evidences to denounce God's existence.
+They like to use logic and anti-biblical evidence to denounce God's existence.
 They are active, often aggressive, and openly believe that there is no God.

 Agnostic Atheists, as I call them, are those who deny God's existence based on an examination of evidence.
-Agnosticism means 'not knowing,' or 'no knowledge.'
+Agnosticism means 'not knowing' or 'no knowledge.'
 I call them agnostic because they state they have looked at the evidence and have concluded there is no God, but they say they are open to further evidence for God's existence.